-The Pasco Sheriff’s Office Public Information Office has a Public Information Manager, as well as a Social Media Lead and two Social Media Coordinators.
+The Pasco Sheriff’s Office Public Information Office consists of a Public Information Manager, as well as two Social Media Coordinators.
 Although regular office hours are Monday through Friday from 8 a.m to 5 p.m., an on-call PIO is available for media members 24 hours a day, seven days a week for breaking news or emergency situations.
 Please note that on-call PIOs do not have information on any traffic crashes, and routine arrests or the status of cases that are not considered breaking news after hours.

 On Sunday, July 3, 2011 Deputy John Mecklenburg from the Hernando County Sheriff’s Office, was killed in an automobile accident in Pasco County while involved in a vehicle pursuit.
 Officers from the Brooksville Police Department had started pursuing a vehicle on U.S. Highway 41 at approximately 4:40 am.
 Deputies joined in the pursuit and attempted a PIT maneuver on the vehicle.
 The suspect driver was able to regain control of his vehicle and continued to flee.
 Deputy Mecklenburg continued to pursuit the vehicle into Pasco County.
 His vehicle left the roadway and struck a tree near the intersection of Painter Road.